14 - Get Ready - Phoenix is an easy option...

 Trading peer to peer

 Another way is to find someone who wants to sell you bitcoin in exchange for money or other goods and services.
 You agree the exchange rate and you make the exchange directly with them.
-This is just like finding someone who wants to exchange their euros for your pounds or vice versa - or finding who someone agrees to cut the lawn or clean the windows for fee.
+This is just like finding someone who wants to exchange their euros for your pounds or vice versa - or finding who someone agrees to cut the lawn or clean the windows for a fee.
 Over time this will become increasingly common.

 • you can keep your bitcoin with a custodian like Binance, Coinbase or Kraken - even some banks start to offer this service(!).
 Keep in mind that custodial services have counterparty risk - the company that holds the asset in your name might restrict your access to it at some future time for any one of many reasons.